syncfusion-content/javascript-docs/js/Chart/Annotations.md

 ## Rotate the annotation template

-For rotating the annotation template, use **angle** property of annotations.
+For rotating the annotation template, you can use the **angle** property of the annotations.

 {% highlight js %}